Section 1 - The Church and Building Law

 If the ISA score or rating is greater than 33% NBS but less than 67% NBS, the building is considered to be potentially an earthquake risk.

-Strengthening a building to 67% NBS or even to 100% NBS or more minimises the risk for those in the building and around the building and increases their chances of evacuating the building safely.
+Strengthening a building to 67% NBS, or even to 100% NBS or more, minimises the risk to those in and around the building and increases their chances of evacuating safely.

 The purpose of seismically strengthening buildings is to preserve life and minimise damage.
 Even if a building is 100% NBS, this is still not a guarantee that there will be no serious harm to life and limb or damage to buildings, but it will minimise the risk.